-On Wednesday evening, Documentary Branch governor and Oscar champ Michael Moore ("Bowling for Columbine," 2002) will steer a conversation with those nominated for both Documentary Short Subject and Documentary Feature awards.
+On Wednesday evening, Oscar-winning filmmakers Rob Epstein (“The Times of Harvey Milk”; “Common Threads: Stories From the Quilt”) and Barbara Kopple (“Harlan County, USA”; “American Dream”) will steer a conversation with those nominated for both Documentary Short Subject and Documentary Feature awards.

-On Thursday evening, there will be a symposium with the Animated Feature Film creators who will discuss their process and present clips from their films.
+On Friday evening, John C. Reilly will preside over a symposium with the Animated Feature Film creators who will discuss their process and present clips from their films.

 On Saturday morning, producer Mark Johnson, Foreign Language Film Award Committee chair, will lead a panel of the directors who helmed the nominees in this category.